litestar-org/litestar/docs/usage/12-openapi/2-route-handler-configuration.md

 - `responses`: A dictionary of additional status codes and a description of their expected content.
     The expected content should be based on a Pydantic model describing its structure.
 It can also include a description and the expected media type.
 For example:

+!!! note
+    `operation_id` will be prefixed with the method name when function is decorated with `HTTPRouteHandler` and multiple `http_method`.
+Will also be prefixed with path strings used in `Routers` and `Controllers` to make sure id is unique.

 ```python
 from datetime import datetime